MilindShekhawat/TaskTracker/README.md

 &emsp;`id` is our primary key. <br>
 &emsp;`id` is written in a format `T<number>` such as `T1`.

-2. Run the TaskTrackerApplication.
+2. Run the `TaskTrackerApplication` Java class.
 The localhost server is running on port 8080 by default.
 We can access the server by going to
 &emsp;```http://localhost:8080/tasks```

 4. The API can perform all CRUD operations.
 We can use Postman to perform all requests.
 The API returns output in .json format.